ethereum-optimism/specs/specs/interop.md

 on any destination chain.
 Binding to a particular destination chain can be implemented at the application layer.

-The `messageHash` and chain id uniquely identify the existence of an initiating message and SHOULD be used by a block builder to ensure the existence of the initiating message when verifying the relaying transaction. `messageHash` SHOULD be `indexed` to allow for easy filtering of logs.
+The `messageHash` and chain id uniquely identify the existence of an initiating message and SHOULD be used by a block builder to ensure the existence of the initiating message when verifying the executing message. `messageHash` SHOULD be `indexed` to allow for easy filtering of logs.

 A cross chain message is defined in the following format: